jingkai02/datathon_2021/README.md

 # datathon_2021
 Project for Datathon 2021
 ## Workload:
-1. scrape the internet for datasets
+1. scrape the internet for datasets/n
    i) Major Guide (start with Data Science) ii) Prerequisites
 3. integrate the datasets in a metric for judgement